mayasalahi/Patient-Flow-and-Hospital-Performance-Analysis-Using-Business-Intelligence-and-Data-Analytics/docs/documentation.md

 Using a single structured dataset ensured full control over data quality and consistency, aligning the dataset directly with the project objectives.
 This allowed the analysis to focus on patient distribution, department workload, patient flow, and temporal patterns without external integration issues.

-📌 Data Cleaning and Preprocessing

-A significant data preprocessing phase was conducted to ensure data quality and consistency.
-This included handling missing values, removing duplicates, correcting inconsistencies, and standardizing date and time formats.
-Proper datetime conversion was essential for calculating length of stay and enabling time-based analysis.

-📌 Feature Engineering

-Additional features were extracted using Python in Google Colab, including year, month, day, and hour from admission timestamps.
-A new variable representing patient length of stay was also created to support deeper operational analysis.

-📌 Visualization and Dashboard Development

-After preprocessing, the cleaned dataset was exported and integrated into Tableau for visualization.
-Interactive dashboards were developed to present insights on patient distribution, department workload, and operational performance.

-The visualizations highlight differences in department activity levels and provide a clear overview of hospital operations.

-📊 Dataset Figures / Visualizations

 Figure 1: Raw Hospital Dataset